NinaZumel/short_thoughts/README.md

 For microblogging.

-Default posting format uses the date as the title, for compatibility for short posts on Micro.blog.
+Default posting format and front page layout hides titles in favor of dates, so it looks like a microblog.

+Post titles are numbers, for compatibility with Micro.blog timeline presentation.